ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 ![Architecture](images/solution59-vpc-tg-dns-iam/simple.png){: class="center"}
 {: style="text-align: center;"}

 In the diagram above the end user is accessing the applications.
-The applications are leveraging shared micro-services.
+The applications are leveraging shared microservices.
 The company has separate DevOps teams that own application1, application2 and shared.
 A networking team focuses on connectivity and network security.
 The DevOps teams manage Virtual Service Instances, VSIs, used to implement the services they create and support.

 ### Concrete Architecture
 {: #vpc-tg-dns-iam-2}